luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **assign** (const Ciphertext &): The ciphertext to copy from.

-: Copies a given ciphertext to the current one.
+Usage: Copies a given ciphertext to the current one.

 <br>